nickhavenly/havenly-tq-test/2-JS/README.md

 There are three bugs present inside of this application and a feature.
 The feature is a bonus.
 Each of the tasks will be written as Acceptance Criteria.

-1. As a user, I would like to be able to see my to do title properly in the list.
+1. As a user, when I try to add a task, currently I see gobbledygook.
+I would like to be able to see my to do title properly in the list.
-2. As a user, I would like to be able to validate that a task has been closed.
+2. As a user, when I click the checkbox, I expect the task to be greyed out and a line to appear through it when it is done.
+This is currently not happening.
-3. As a user, I would like to be able to delete a task.
+3. As a user, when I click the delete button, nothing happens.
+When I click the delete button I would like the task to go away.
-###### Feature
+###### Feature (BONUS)
 4. As a manager, I would like to only allow users to delete tasks after they have been completed.

 ### Submission